Dual Tuning for Reasoning Efficacy-Driven Data Curation in Multimodal LLM Training: Further Analysis

-Following the DeepSeek-R1~\cite{guo2025deepseek} paradigm, Group Relative Policy Optimization (GRPO) based reinforcement learning has become a necessary step in reasoning training.
-Recent literature has extensively debated the respective contributions of Supervised Fine-Tuning (SFT) and RL to reasoning performance~\cite{chu2025sft,yue2025does}.
+Since the Group Relative Policy Optimization (GRPO)~\cite{guo2025deepseek} based reinforcement learning (RL) has become a common choice in reasoning training, considerable debate has emerged regarding the respective contributions of Supervised Fine-Tuning (SFT) and RL to reasoning performance~\cite{chu2025sft,yue2025does}.
 A prominent consensus suggests that RL primarily improves sampling efficiency rather than expanding the fundamental reasoning capability boundary~\cite{yue2025does}.
-Since the Dual Tuning framework involves only the SFT stage, we further incorporate an RL training stage on top of the Dual Tuning model using the GRPO algorithm~\cite{guo2025deepseek}.
+Since Dual Tuning involves only the SFT stage, we further employ an RL training stage based on the Dual-Tuned model with GRPO algorithm~\cite{guo2025deepseek}.

-As shown in Table~\ref{tab:sp-rl}, we find that although RL training significantly narrows the gap between DA and CoT modes on spatial tasks, the overall suitability remain unchanged.
-The $\mathbf{Gain_{CoT}^{RL}}$ only barely approaches $\mathbf{Gain_{DA}^{RL}}$ on most tasks, with only a slight advantage on \textit{Route Plan}, a video-based task may require complex reasoning.
-Considering the training overhead of RL and the higher token consumption of CoT inference, DA training remains a more suitable choice for these tasks.
+The spatial results (Table~\ref{tab:sp-rl}) show that RL training significantly narrows the gap between DA and CoT modes on spatial subtasks.
+However, the reasoning efficacy remains unchanged due to the $\mathbf{Gain_{CoT}^{RL}}$ only barely approaches $\mathbf{Gain_{DA}^{RL}}$ on most subtasks.
+The only exception is the video-based \textit{Route Plan} tasks.
+Given the training overhead of RL and the higher token cost of CoT inference, DA training is the more suitable choice under the current base model and data conditions.

-The experimental results on mathematical tasks are shown in Table~\ref{tab:math-rl}.
-We find that RL further magnifies the benefits of CoT training.
-These improvements do not change the conclusions drawn from Dual Tuning, that reasoning training remains the more suitable approach.
-The contrasting results across these two task categories indicate that our findings from Dual Tuning possess strong representativeness.
+The mathematical results (Table~\ref{tab:math-rl} in Appendix) show that RL training further magnifies the benefits of CoT finetuning.
+These improvements do not change the conclusions drawn from Dual Tuning, that reasoning training is currently the more suitable choice.
+These two contrasting sets of results demonstrate that Dual Tuning provides a practical guide for training decisions.